Critical Fluctuations at Finite-Time Dynamical Phase Transition: Results

 \subsection{Finite-time dynamical phase transition}

 Figure~\ref{fig:rates_nn}(a) shows the time-dependent rate function $V(m,t)$ of the NNIM, as a function of $m$ at different times after the quench as the colored symbols.
-The dashed line marks the position of the minima at $\pm m_\text{eq}$ in the infinite system size limit, given in Eq.~\eqref{eq:meqons}.
+The vertical dashed lines mark the positions of the minima at $\pm m_\text{eq}$ in the infinite system size limit, given in Eq.~\eqref{eq:meqons}.
 Similar to the rate function of the mean-field model, shown in Fig.~\ref{fig:rates_mf}(a), the rate function of the NNIM forms a kink at $m=0$ during the relaxation.
 However, due to the finite-size nature of the simulations, the kink is not quite sharp.

 More conclusive evidence for the finite-time dynamical phase transitions is obtained by considering the optimal fluctuations that achieve vanishing magnetization, $m=0$, at different times.
-Figure~\ref{fig:rates_nn}(b) shows the optimal fluctuations that realize vanishing magnetization at short and longer times in terms of their trajectory densities at finite system size.
+Figure~\ref{fig:rates_nn}(b) shows the optimal fluctuations that realize $m=0$ at short and longer times in terms of their trajectory densities at finite system size.
 The densities of conditioned relaxation trajectories are shown in terms of a heat map with yellow corresponding to regions of maximum density.
-The dashed line is the critical time obtained for a method explained in Sec.~\ref{sec:tc}.
-We observe a characteristic difference between the optimal fluctuations at short and long times, very similar to the mean-field case [see Fig. \ref{fig:rates_mf}(b)]: For short times, the optimal fluctuation initiates at an unlikely initial magnetization close to $m=0$ and stays there, while it initiates close to the (most likely) spontaneous magnetization for longer times.
+The dashed line marks the critical time $t^L_c\approx 2.4\tau$ obtained numerically using a method explained in Sec.~\ref{sec:tc}.
+We observe a characteristic difference between the optimal fluctuations for times shorter and longer than the critical time, very similar to the mean-field case [see Fig.~\ref{fig:rates_mf}(b)]: For short times, the optimal fluctuation initiates at an unlikely initial magnetization close to $m=0$ and stays there, while for longer times it initiates close to the (most likely) spontaneous magnetization $\pm m_\text{eq}$ shown as the horizontal dash-dotted lines in Fig.~\ref{fig:rates_nn}(b).